Hugo Future ImperfectSlim is a theme based on jpescador’s

 mkdir themes // Creates a "themes" Folder

 cd themes // Points to the "themes" Folder

 All of the theme files will be accessible from themes/hugo-future-imperfect-slim

 from within your project folder.

-from being incompatible with the original theme.
+make your site incompatible with the theme.

 If you plan on assisting with developing the theme, you will want to have your

 own copy that is not a submodule.
 To do this, navigate to where you want to